chbatey/integration-points-example/README.md

 * A Device service
 * A PIN checker service

-Imagine that the application was checking that a user is authorised to do something on a device given the PIN they entered.
+In the real world this application could be checking that a user is authorised to do something on a device given the PIN they entered.

 The three dependencies are mocked using wiremock and are on the following URLs: